vuepress/core/docs/guide/migration.md

 Some major breaking changes:

 - You cannot use other plugins in your plugin anymore, which avoids lots of potential issues caused by plugin nesting.
-If your plugin depends on other plugins, you could list them in the to ask users import them manually.
+If your plugin depends on other plugins, you could list them in the docs to ask users import them manually.
 Alternatively, you can provide users with an array of plugins for convenience.
 - Most of the v1 hooks have equivalents in v2.
 The only exception is `extendsCli`, which has been removed.
 - Webpack related hooks are removed, because VuePress Core has decoupled with webpack.
+You can try to use [extendsBundlerOptions](../reference/plugin-api.md#extendsbundleroptions) hook for similar purpose, and make sure to work with all bundlers.

 For more detailed guide about how to write a plugin in v2, see [Advanced > Writing a Plugin](../advanced/plugin.md).